Sneha-8/IMT-542/I8/README.md

 ## Demo script for the video

-1. Show `seed_db.py` output: "Seeded N businesses into NoSQL store."
+1. Show `seed_db.py` output: "Seeded 6 businesses into NoSQL store."
 2. Start Flask: `flask --app app run -p 5002`
 3. Start ngrok: `ngrok http 5002`
 4. Run `python access_api.py` — narrate each endpoint response.
 5. Call out the new endpoints (`/top-rated`, `/stats`, `/open-now`, `/businesses/tag/...`) and explain they are powered by MongoDB queries / aggregation, not in-memory Python filtering.
-6. Finish with a `POST /businesses` to show NoSQL writes — the document count goes up and the new record appears in `/businesses`.
+6. Finish with the `POST /businesses` insert to show NoSQL writes — the document count goes up and the new record appears in `/businesses`.